MorozovOne/NightForceWP/README.md

 ENGLISH ==============
 #NightForceWP
 NightForceWP is a tool for brute force attacks on WordPress sites, allowing the user to try to guess the username and password to log in to the system.

+ATTENTION!
+The utility is used for educational purposes

 Installation instructions:
 1. git clone https://github.com/MorozovOne/NightForceWP